sviperll/ozymandias/maven-profiledep-extension/README.md

 Other profiles from `maven-parent` can be activated as required by profile dependencies.

-`activateparentprofiles` affects only profiles from parent pom and parent of parent pom etc, but never affects current pom.
+`parent.profile.activate` affects only profiles from parent pom and parent of parent pom etc, but never affects current pom.

-`activateparentprofiles` can contain negative directives, like this:
+`parent.profile.activate` can contain negative directives, like this:

 ````xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">